d0lmany/machinedreams/README.md

 # machinedreams
-Code samples and little projects for a desktop. <b>
+Code samples and little projects for a desktop. <br>
 You can see updates in [Changelog!](./CHANGELOG.md)

 ## Used technologies